StephanDollberg/stephandollberg.github.io/about.md

 author_footer: false
 ---

 My name is Stephan Dollberg.
 I am a Software Engineer at G-Research.
-I am most passionate about building software that works.
+I am most passionate about building software that works efficiently.

-I mostly code in C++, Rust, Python and Go.
-My main areas of interest are in systems engineering, such as concurrency, networking or simply optimizing data structures and algorithms.
+I mostly language agnostic though mostly versed in C++ and very interested in Rust.
+My main areas of interest are in systems programming, such as concurrency, networking or optimization.

-Security is another field that I am keen about, especially topics related to the web.
-I am a member of the gn00bz/flagbot CTF team.
+A long time ago I was also quite into security and participated in CTFs mostly focusing on security on the web.

 Think Big,
 Stephan